Home

 • Nonstick cooking spray

-• 1/4 cup vegan parmesan cheese or nutritional yeast
+• 1/4 cup dairy-free parmesan cheese or nutritional yeast

-2. While potatoes cook, heat 1 Tablespoon oil in large skillet over medium-high heat.
+2. While potatoes cook, place a large skillet over medium-high heat with 1/4 cup veggie broth.
 Add onion, and saute 8 to 10 minutes, or until golden.
 Stir in mushrooms, garlic, basil and sun-dried tomatoes, and saute 2 to 3 minutes more.
+Feel free to add more veggie broth (or water) to the pan as needed to fully cook these ingredients.
 Stir into mashed potatoes, and set aside.

 3. Chop chard coarsely.
-Heat remaining 1 Tablespoon oil in skillet over medium-high heat, and saute until thoroughly wilted, about 5 minutes.
+Heat remaining 1/4 cup veggie broth in a skillet over medium-high heat, and sauté until thoroughly wilted, about 5 minutes.
 Stir chard into potato mixture, and set aside.

 4. Preheat oven to 375F.
 Lightly oil a 9x13" baking dish.